QafooLabs/TimePlanner/README.md

 The open the URL echoed on the command line, and you should be fine.
 All required project initializations should already be included.

+## Testing

+To run all tests and checks just run:

+    ant

+This initializes the project and runs all tests and verifications.